ucsb-cs156-s21/proj-ucsb-cs-las/README.md

-For students working on the project, you will typically not need to set up your own instance of this database; instead the course staff will do that for you.
+For students working on the project, you will typically not need to set up your own instance of this database; instead the course staff will do that for you, and then provide you with the URL.

-However, if you are *are* the course staff, or you just want to know how to set it up yourself,  you should consult the repo <https://github.com/ucsb-cs156-f20/ucsb-courses-search-support-scripts> which describes the process for setting up that database.

 This url is used for the value of `spring.data.mongodb.uri`